Amritanshu-Shandilya/Music-downloader/README.md

 #### Improvements to be made in v1 -
 1. Change the code structure to make it more efficient
 2. Store the downloaded songs in a predefined folder
+3. Make it able to download more than one song.

 #### Improvements for v2 -
 1. Add an option to save music to an external drive like a SD card or a USB pendrive, and not in the current folder.